brivaro/brivaro/README.md

 <h2>🎓 Education 🎓</h2>

 **Polytechnic University of Valencia**
-- **Master’s in Computer Engineering** (In progress)
+- **Master’s in Computer Engineering**
-  - *Honor Distinction in the Master’s Thesis?!
-We’ll see*
+  - *Honor Distinction in the Master’s Thesis*  (TFM: Semantic Enrichment Microservice for Vector Stores in Corporate RAG Data Ecosystems)
 - **Bachelor’s in Computer Engineering** • Graduated in June 2024
-  - *Honor Distinction in the Bachelor’s Thesis* (TFG: Sales scenario prediction for large-format printers)
+  - *Honor Distinction in the Bachelor’s Thesis* (TFG: Sales scenario prediction/forecasting for large-format printers)

 <br/>
 <hr/>